Researcher’s orientation

 3 Methodological theory

-From the point of view of methodological theory and practice, I am an active advocate of Open Research practices for a more transparent, well-grounded and reflexive scholarship.
-Open Research encompasses “concepts of openness, transparency, rigor, reproducibility, replicability, and accumulation of knowledge” (Crüwell et al. 2019) put to the service of “making the content and process of producing evidence and claims transparent and accessible to others” (Munafò et al. 2017).1
+From the point of view of methodological theory and practice, I am an active advocate of Open Research2 practices for a more transparent, well-grounded and reflexive scholarship.
+Open Research encompasses “concepts of openness, transparency, rigor, reproducibility, replicability, and accumulation of knowledge” (Crüwell et al. 2019) put to the service of “making the content and process of producing evidence and claims transparent and accessible to others” (Munafò et al. 2017).

-I am also a supporter of the Slow Science movement, part of the broader “slow” movement (as in “slow-food”), which can be summarised with this quote from the manifesto: “We do need time to think.
+I am also a supporter of the Slow Research3 movement, part of the broader “slow” movement (as in “slow-food”), which can be summarised with this quote from the manifesto: “We do need time to think.
 We do need time to digest.
 We do need time to misunderstand each other”.

 References